Skip to main content

 Observation

-I noticed the challenge description said the binary 'takes too long,' which suggested running it first to observe exactly how and when it stalls so I could identify the mechanism causing the delay.
+The description says the binary takes too long.
+Run it first and watch exactly how and when it stalls, so the mechanism causing the delay gets identified rather than guessed at.

 Execute the binary.
 It will print something like 'Calculating key...' and then hang for a very long time (or use alarm() to kill itself after a few seconds).
 The actual flag decoding logic is correct - only the artificial delay prevents you from seeing the output.